Health Encyclopedia

 There are things you can do to manage your fatigue and have more energy:

 • Save your energy.
 The way you use your body during a task can help you have more energy.
 Do activities slowly.
 Rushing through activities uses more energy.
 It can also increase shortness of breath.
-Sit to dress and to do other daily tasks such as brushing your teeth.
-Use a cart with wheels to move food, laundry and other items around your house.
+Sit to dress and do other daily tasks, such as brushing your teeth.
+Use a cart with wheels to move food, laundry, and other items around your house.
 Keep the things you use often at waist level so you can get them easily.
-Do things that are most important to you when you have the most energy.
+Do the most important things when you have the most energy.
 Ask family and friends for help with challenging tasks.

 • Stay at a healthy weight.
 Being underweight can limit your energy.
 Being overweight can make shortness of breath worse.
 Work with your healthcare provider to find out the best weight for you.

 • Don’t be afraid to exercise.
 Exercise may make you short of breath.
-But exercise can strengthen breathing muscles.
+But exercise can make breathing muscles stronger.
 It can also give you more energy.
+It also helps improve mood and manage stress.
 Walking is a good way to get oxygen moving through the body.
 Ask your healthcare provider about safe exercises for you.

 • Do breathing exercises.
 Learn how to do belly breathing and pursed-lip breathing.
 Do these exercises while you are working.
 They can help you breathe better.
 Taking slow, deep breaths at any time can give you more of the oxygen you need.